spatie/typescript-transformer/docs/usage/collectors.md

 ---
 title: Collectors
-weight: 5
+weight: 4
 ---

-In some cases, you want to transform classes without annotation.
+In some cases, you want to transform classes without annotations.
 For example, in one of our projects, we've created resource classes which were sent to the front using DTO's.
 We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was a bit cumbersome.

 Collectors allow you to transform classes by a specified transformer.
-Actually, you're already using a Collector, the `@typescript` annotated classes are collected by the package `AnnotationsCollector`.
+Actually, you're already using a collector at this moment, the `@typescript` annotated classes are collected by the package `AnnotationsCollector` collector.

 A collector is a class that extends the `Collector` class, and you will have to implement two methods: